zjunlp/EasyEdit/README.md

 | :--------: | :--------: | :--------: |
 | [FT-Api](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates) | [gpt-3.5-turbo(ChatGPT)](https://github.com/zjunlp/EasyEdit/blob/main/hparams/FT-Api/gpt-3.5-turbo.yaml) | official fine-tuing Api for gpt-3.5-turbo | -->

-> ❗️❗️ If you intend to use Mistral, please update the `transformers` library to version 4.34.0 manually.
-You can use the following code: `pip install transformers==4.34.0`.

 #### Quick Start on Some Works